matthiaskoenig/fbc_curation/README.md

 `fbc_curation` is a python package which can be included in python applications.
 In addition a command line tool is provided which allows easy usage outside of python.

 ## Installation
-The `fbc_curation` package can be installed via pip.
+The `fbc_curation` package can be installed via pip and is working on python 3.6 and python 3.7
 ```bash
 pip install fbc_curation
 ```